Your Guide to Aggravated Assault Charges by Aggravated Assault Lawyers in Kelowna

-An investigation of an aggravated assault allegation in Victoria is typically initiated by the alleged victim (or relative or witness).
-They contact the local Victoria, Saanich, or Oak Bay police service and report it.
+An investigation of an aggravated assault allegation in Kelowna is typically initiated by the alleged victim (or relative or witness).
+They contact the local Kelowna Royal Canadian Mounted Police (RCMP) service and report it.
 The police will request a written statement from the complainant and any witnesses, and will then launch an investigation.

 Because aggravated assault is a serious offence, it requires a thorough police investigation.
 Police will typically interview all witnesses to the offence, review surveillance videos, seize any weapons involved, photograph the scene, and obtain medical documents to prove the type and extent of the alleged victim’s injuries.

 Once the police have gathered their evidence, they will track you down and arrest you if they believe you are the perpetrator.
-You will be taken to a Police District Office for questioning and processing.
+You will be taken to the RCMP District Office for questioning and processing.
 The police will then decide whether or not to press aggravated assault charges against you.

 Even if a complainant makes an allegation of aggravated assault that they later withdraw, it’s up to the Crown Prosecutor to decide whether to pursue the charges against you.
 The complainant can be subpoenaed to appear in court in aggravated assault cases, even against their wishes.

-Bail Process and Conditions for Aggravated Assault Charges in Victoria
+Bail Process and Conditions for Aggravated Assault Charges in Kelowna

-How do I get myself or a loved one out on bail for aggravated assault charges in Victoria?
+How do I get myself or a loved one out on bail for aggravated assault charges in Kelowna?

 When charged with aggravated assault, you will likely be kept in custody and require a formal bail hearing to secure your release.